SarthakSKumar/Intro-to-Git-and-Github-workshop/README.md

 systems, see instructions [here](https://www.atlassian.com/git/tutorials/install-git#linux).

-If you are running some other distribution, you probably know what you are doing and can find your own help :)
+If you are running some other distribution, you probably know what you are doing and can find your help :)

 Seeking Help